Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/README.md

 * ChargePleaDate
 * ArrestingOfficer
 * ArrestingOfficerBadgeNumber

-# How to locate the data source
-Give instructions for locating the data source.
-A URL for a JSON file is OK, but how did you navigate there?

-# Data refresh rate
-For example "daily at 8pm EST" or "every Friday, usually before noon"
+* BookingNum
+* BookingDate
+* WarrantNum
+* BailAmount
+* SearchIncident

+## Fields unobtainable within our legal guidelines:

+## Fields not available:

+## Fields being collected:

+## Fields available not present on the list above:

+## Data uniformity
+Are cases or records numbered in a consistent (or inconsistent) way that might be helpful to note?

 # Sample response
 In the folder, include a JSON payload, a PDF, or anything that is representative of what kind of data we get back when we run this scraper.
 Truncate it if necessary.

-# Legal
-Is there anything specific to this jurisdiction we should know as we work?

-# Data uniformity
-Are cases or records numbered in a consistent (or inconsistent) way that might be helpful to note?